Daniel-KM/Omeka-S-module-BulkEdit/README.md

 Select the properties to set or remove language.
 Note: all values of the selected properties are updated, so be aware of existing languages when they are multiple.

+### Remove specified media

+You can remove medias of items by media-types or extensions.

+### Add or remove a thumbnail

+Add or remove a thumbnail from resources, with or without existing thumbnail.

 ### Order values